xuchen66/sphinx-emdocs/source/align-movie-frames-imod.rst

    $framewatcher -w X:\MyData -o Z:\Storage\MyData -pr Z:\Storage\MyData

 *framewatcher* can also output aligned sum together with power spectrum into a single image in JPEG format.
 This is ideal to send to remote user who wants to check image quality during data collection session.
-The file is small and can be open with any image viewer.
+The file is small and can be opened with any image viewer.

 .. code-block:: none